 About Jean de Brunhoff, author / artist of Le Voyage de Babar

-Author / artist Jean de Brunhoff, (1899 - 1937) is credited as the father of the modern picturebook for children
+Author / artist Jean de Brunhoff, (1899 - 1937) is credited as the father of the modern picturebook

 Jean de Brunhoff is the creator and author / artist of the first seven Babar books.
 After his untimely death in 1937, his eldest son Laurent de Brunhoff continued his father’s famous work with a series of new books.
 There have also been television cartoon series, and even feature-length animated films, and also the only other concertwork sanctioned for a Babar book, French composer Francis Poulenc’s L’histoire de Babar of 1940, a setting of Jean de Brunhoff’s first book, telling the story of the birth of Babar up through his coronation and marriage with Céleste.